mtbottle/mtbottle-website/blog/posts/2022-03-20-project_risk.md

 ## Conclusion

 I've got a system that currently works for me.
-Being explicit about risks help set the expectation to stakeholders, and the regular communication builds trust with management.
+Being explicit about risks helps to set the expectation to stakeholders, and the regular communication builds trust with management.
 Ultimately, I think this is what matters most in managing projects in a corporate environment.
-It's kind of a change from start-up life, where you just hack your way to a product.
+It's kind of a change from the start-up life, where you just hack your way to a product.
 But when you've got more moving pieces to juggle, risk management is the key to giving better time estimates for project completion.

 ---
 _Acknowledgement:_
 Thanks to Dennis Poon for helping me refine the ideas and thinking through planning vs execution risks.